 WHAT TO DO

-Ask your doctor for the hepatitis B surface antigen (HBsAg) and surface antibody (anti-HBs) tests for both yourself and your family.
+Ask your doctor for the hepatitis B surface antigen (HBsAg), surface antibody (HBsAb) and the hepatitis B core antibody (HBcAb) tests for both yourself and your family.
 These are not included in routine physical examination blood tests and must be requested.
 If you are pregnant, ask your doctor for the HBsAg test to see whether you are infected with hepatitis B.

 If both your blood tests (HBsAg and anti-HBs) are negative, you have not been infected with hepatitis B nor are you protected.
 Get vaccinated to protect yourself.
 Your options include 2 FDA approved and CDC recommended vaccines, a 2 shot vaccination series (recommended for adults 18 and older),* or a 3-shot hepatitis B vaccination series**.
 Vaccination usually protects you for life.
 Ask your medical provider which vaccine is right for you.
 Vaccination usually protects you for life.
 All newborns should receive the hepatitis B vaccine at birth.